Meet Your Endodontist

 Endodontists, through years of specialised education and practice, have gained the expertise, knowledge, skill and experience to manage these complex cases.
 They also have the advanced technology, such as the dental operating microscope, as well as specialised materials and equipment, to treat patients and manage cases more efficiently.

 Do I need a referral to see an endodontist?

 In most cases, if your dentist has identified dental issues that they think are best managed by a specialist, they will refer you to an endodontist.
-However, a referral is not necessary – if you are experiencing a bad toothache, you can contact us directly for prompt management.
-We will often set aside time during the day for emergencies.
+Dr Chan will promptly triage all incoming referrals with relevant radiographs to offer you the most appropriate specialist appointment in each case.

 I hear that root canal treatment is painful?

 We understand that sometimes, a patient will present with a bad toothache and be distressed.
 The endodontist will ensure that the patient is put at ease and that treatment will be provided comfortably.
 This includes giving appropriate local anaesthetic so that the patient is pain-free when the endodontist performs treatment.

 How many visits will root canal treatment take?